Dongwon-Lee/gkmQC/README.md

 called from original and relaxed threshold of MACS2, gkmQC optimizes the threshold of peak-calling.
-Consequently, gkmQC recovers uncalled peaks due to the insufficient reads for rare-cells.
+Consequently, gkmQC recovers uncalled peaks due to the insufficient reads mapped to rare cell-types.

 Optimize your called peaks with gkmQC AUC scores.
 ```bash